NikolaMilosavljevic/test/README.md

 ## Filing issues

-This repo should contain issues that are tied to .NET deployment tools and it's installation packages.
+This repo should contain issues that are tied to .NET deployment tools and its installation packages.

 For other issues, please use the following repos: